11clock/GDMechanic/README.md

 GDMechanic was created with Godot 3.1 alpha, but should theoretically work with older 3.X versions.

-Until C# support in Godot is finalized, GDMechanic will remain in an alpha state.
+Until C# support in Godot is finalized, GDMechanic will be considered to be in an alpha state.

 ## Wiring
 GDMechanic provides a set of core attributes for wiring fields, properties, and methods.